4RCAN3/PyCrypt-GUI/README.md

 $ python3 pycrypt.py
 ```

-- Or you can either run the `pycrypt.exe` file in ./dist/ or install it using PyScrypt installer, available as a <a href="https://github.com/Devansh3712/PyCrypt/releases/tag/v1.0" target="_blank">Github release</a>.
+- Or you can install it using PyCrypt installer, available as a <a href="https://github.com/Devansh3712/PyCrypt/releases/tag/v1.0" target="_blank">Github release</a>.

 ---
 ## Screenshot